jg-k/learn-ruby-and-rails/README.md

 I ended up reading this book to get a better grasp on how to define requirements for software projects.
 I learned a lot from the book, what User Story Mapping is, and some interesting case studies from various organizations.
 But in hindsight, the main technique described in the book doesn’t feel very attractive as a design process, and if I were to run a large software project, I'd be more inclined to follow Shape Up than spend days in workshops covering walls with post-its.
 - [The Lean Startup](https://www.amazon.co.uk/Lean-Startup-Innovation-Successful-Businesses/dp/0670921602) by Eric Ries
 A mega classic for anybody interested in startups.
+Very stimulating.
+Builds the case for short learning cycle.

 ## Blogs
 There are countless blogs on Ruby and Rails that one comes across when learning to code or researching a topic.
 I only list here a few I find excellent and to which I thought it worth subscribing to the newsletter.